nickw1/openpanos/openpanos-client/src/README.md

 OpenPanos is a platform for creating linked networks of 360 panoramas.
 It is based on the core engine of [OpenTrailView](https://opentrailview.org), a project to create 360 tours of paths and trails.
 It uses various other libraries:

-- [Pannellum](https://pannellum.org) - a flexible and powerful panorama viewing library, developed by Matthew Petroff.
+- [Photo Sphere Viewer](https://photo-sphere-viewer.js.org) - *NEW for version 0.2.0*, a flexible and powerful panorama viewing library, originally developed by Jéremy Heleine and enhanced by Damien Sorel.
 - [GeoJSON Path Finder](https://www.liedman.net/geojson-path-finder/) - a library to create a routing graph from GeoJSON and route between two points.
 Developed by
 Per Liedman; note that you have to currently use [my own fork](https://github.com/nickw1/geojson-path-finder) with OpenPanos (**included in this package**), as it relies on a bugfix which has not been merged into master on the original project yet.
 This is likely to change.